-Unfortunately, while Quine's method seems to avoid the eleatic's double-talk of denying that mathematical objects exist while using them ineliminably in scientific theory, indispensabilists are liable to commit their own sort of double-talk.
-If the defender of QI responds to examples like those of Azzouni and Maddy by retreating to an ideal best theory, s/he may also be speaking equivocally: we use centers of mass (quasi-particles, atoms), but we don't really believe that they exist.
+Like Colyvan's claim that scientific theories invoke non-causal, non-mathematical objects, the double-talk criticism of the eleatic by the indispensabilist is, rightly, a non-question-begging methodological principle.
+Unfortunately, indispensabilists are liable to commit their own sort of double-talk.
+If the defender of QI responds to examples like Azzouni's by retreating to an ideal best theory, s/he may also be speaking equivocally: we use centers of mass (quasi-particles, atoms), but we don't really believe that they exist.

 This point, that the Quinean appeal to ideal theories masks a kind of double-talk, should not be underestimated.
-Criteria for theory choice are notoriously complicated even if QI would be stronger if they were categorical and objective.
+Criteria for theory choice are notoriously complicated.
 We balance elegance, parsimony, breadth, unification, and simplicity, among other characteristics.
 There are no precise formulas for how to weigh these complex, interactive factors.
 We are free to choose among various ways to present a theory: various canonical languages, various mathematical axiomatizations, various formulations of the empirical axioms.
-For example, Maxwell's equations for electromagnetism can be presented in integral or differential formulations, using a Cartesian basis, vectors, tensors, or even quarternions, using SI or Gaussian units.
+For example, Maxwell's equations for electromagnetism can be presented in integral or differential formulations, using a Cartesian basis, vectors, tensors, or even quaternions,19 using SI or Gaussian units.
 The central reason to denigrate a theory which refers to instrumental posits like centers of mass is precisely because we know that they lack causal powers.
-We see masses and the spring and the space in the middle where the center of mass would be located, were it a real object.
+We see Azzouni's masses and the spring between them and the space in the middle where the center of mass would be located.
 We say, "There must be a better theory than the one which refers to centers of mass because there is nothing there."
-It is perilously easy for the indispensabilist to anoint as best those theories which avoid quantification over objects, like centers of mass, with no causal powers.
+It is perilously easy for the